 It is understandable that you are feeling frustrated by the lack of explanation and the inability to determine a cause for your pain.
 This frustration can even overshadow the positive news of your stable test results.
 As this pain is continuing to impact your daily life, ask your doctor for a referral to a pain management specialist who can work closely with you to help you find relief.

-More information can be found in our publications, Controlling Cancer Pain: What You Need to Know to Get Relief and Opening the Door to Effective Pain Management: Getting the Facts and Getting Help.
+More information can be found in our publications, Managing Cancer Pain and Opening the Door to Effective Pain Management: Getting the Facts and Getting Help.

 More information on locating a pain specialist can be found at www.americanpainsociety.org.